-Fossil Fuels - Exposure to energy-inefficient real estate assets The portfolio of the Fund has zero exposure to real estate assets that are involved in the extraction, storage, transport, or production of fossil fuels.
+Fossil Fuels - Exposure to fossil fuels through real estate assets The portfolio of the Fund has zero exposure to real estate assets that are involved in the extraction, storage, transport, or manufacture of fossil fuels.
 Energy efficiency - Exposure to energy-inefficient real estate assets While not binding, reducing energy and carbon intensity is a core environmental characteristic of the Fund.
-The Fund looks to "unstrand" stranded assets as measured by available data input into the Carbon Risk Real Estate Monitor ("CRREM") tool.
-The Fund also aims to: reduce the portfolio's net energy consumption by 2.5% per annum; and - reduce CO2-intensity by 5% per annum.
+The Fund's measures exposure to energy inefficient buildings and aims to: reduce the portfolio's net energy consumption by 2.5% per annum; and reduce CO2-intensity by 5% per annum.
 These targets are above the reduction rates required of real estate in order to align with the 2015 Paris Agreement.
 Energy consumption intensity The Fund aims to reduce the energy consumption by 2.5% per annum.
-This target is above the reduction rate required of real estate in order to align with the 2015 Paris Agreement. ·
+This target is above the reduction rate required of real estate in order to align with the 2015 Paris Agreement.